 Drop-ins are students with teacher approval (note from a teacher) who come to the center for support.

 The Academic Support Center assists the Cardinal Newman faculty by providing them with individual student learning plans.
 These profiles are typically written when a student enters Cardinal Newman as a ninth grader or transfer student, and are meant to provide teachers with concise, practical information that will help them work more productively with these students.

 The counselors address the emotional needs and family and outside challenges of the students.
 In addition they work to create a course schedule that provides for greater student success.

 Extended Time Tests

-Students who have been identified as having learning differences may have extended time on tests.
-The faculty is provided with an up-to-date list of all students who qualify for this accommodation; however, it is up to the student to ask the teacher for the extended time.
-For final exams: Students will meet with their individual counselor prior to final week to discuss this accommodation.
+Students who have been identified as having learning differences may ask for extended time on tests.
+The faculty is provided with an up-to-date list of all students who qualify for this support; however, it is up to the student to ask the teacher for the extended time.
+For final exams: Students will meet with their individual counselor prior to final week to discuss whether this is needed.

 National Testing Accommodations